Payalpochampalliwar/Payalpochampalliwar/README.md

 **##[Breast Cancer Prediction System Using Machine Learning](https://github.com/Payalpochampalliwar/breast_cancer_prediction_project)**
 "A machine learning project for breast cancer classification using Logistic Regression and Streamlit."

+**##[Multiple Disease Prediction System Using Machine Learning])** "A machine learning project for Multiple diseases prediction using various machine learning methods or algorithmn."